 Municipal Separate Storm Sewer System (MS4) Discharge Permit

-> MS4 regulations were developed and implemented in two phases.
-Implementation of the first phase began in the early 1990s and required that operators of MS4s serving populations of greater than 100,000 people (per the 1990 decennial census) apply for and obtain a permit to discharge stormwater from their outfalls.
-Currently 11 localities in Virginia are Phase I MS4s, including the Cities of Norfolk, Virginia Beach, Portsmouth, Chesapeake, Newport News and Hampton.
+MS4 regulations were developed and implemented in two phases.
+Implentation of the first phase began in the early 1990s and required that operators of MS4s serving populations of greater than 100,000 people (per the 1990 decennial census) apply for and obtain a permit to discharge stormwater from their outfalls.
+Currently 11 localities in Virginia are phase I MS4s, inlcuding the Cities of Norfolk, Virginia Beach, Portsmouth, Chesapeake, Newport News and Hampton.

-> The City of Williamsburg has operated a MS4 program since first registering in July 1, 2003.
+The City of Williamsburg has operated a MS4 program since first registering in July 1, 2003.
 The program is administered by the Department of Public Works.
 Under the general permit, small MS4s must develop, implement, and enforce a program that includes the following "six minimum control measures":

 - Public education and outreach on stormwater impacts

 - Public involvement and participation

 - Illicit discharge detection and elimination